 Working Group on transnational corporations and other business enterprises with respect to human rights

-The Council will consider various reports of the Working Group on the issue of human rights and transnational corporations and other business enterprises.
-More information to follow.
+The Council considered various reports of the Working Group on the issue of human rights and transnational corporations and other business enterprises.

 Women’s Rights and Gender Equality